groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guidelines for Searching for Signatures in XLSX using JavaScript"
+    title: "Guide to searching for signatures in XLSX using JavaScript"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) provides a powerful tool for locating digital signatures within XLSX files.
 Node.js via Java developers can easily extend their application functionality with our solution.